-- 1) What are the different sources of political obligation? - 2) Discuss the main basis of political obligation in a democracy? - 3) Explain the basic duties of the citizens?

-- 1) Explain the different types of obligations? - 2) Is rebellion against the state ever justified?
-Give reasons.
+- 1) Discuss the different sources of political obligation. - 2) Discuss the main bases of political obligation in a democracy. - 3) Explain the basic duties of the citizens. - 4) Explain the different types of obligations? - 5) Is rebellion against the state justified?
+Give reasons for your answer.

 - 1. What is obligation? - 2.
-Mention the basic duties of citizens?
+Mention the basic duties of citizens.